Governing or Regulatory Body

 Tenants may sublet their premises if the landlord agrees.
 If the landlord refuses consent, the tenant may appeal to the Rental Officer and may obtain permission to sublet.
 When tenants sublet they remain responsible to the landlord for rent and for any breaches of the tenancy agreement committed by the sub-tenant.
-For assignments tenants need the landlord's consent but have no possibility to appeal to the Rental Officer.
+For assignments tenants need the landlord's consent and cannot appeal to the Rental Officer.
 When a tenancy is assigned, the former tenant transfers all of his or her rights and duties to the new tenant.

 A landlord is not entitled to change terms in the sub-lease but may charge up to a maximum of $50.00 for expenses for granting consent to an assignment or sublease.
 The Landlord’s consent to assign or sublet must be in writing.

 Agreements must be signed by the tenant and sub-tenant and attached to a copy of the written tenancy agreement.
 Tenants in Public Housing and Staff Housing units cannot sublet or assign their units.